antbravo121/Photo-Suite-Project/README.md

 # Photo-Suite-Project
-school project by: Anthony Bravo and Wentao He
+Pylo project by: Anthony Bravo and Wentao He

 Using pillow to perform simply photo edits which include:
 -resize